Almin-Mesic/Almin-Mesic/README.md

 - 👋 Hi, I’m @Almin-Mesic
 - 👀 I’m interested in software development and quality assurance
-- 🌱 I’m currently learning c#
+- 🌱 I’m currently learning c# and automation testing
+- 📫 I'm Bachelor of Engineering in Information Technology
-- 📫 You can reach me via linkedin
+- 🌱 You can reach me via linkedin or other social medias